 For this particular post, the type of preventative car maintenance that we’ll be focusing on is tire maintenance.
 Without the proper tires, the chances of thwarting the driver (YOU) from a successful and safe trip go out the window.

-But here’s the tricky part: it’s not just about switching or rotating your car tires.
+But here’s the tricky part: Tier maintenance is not just about switching or rotating your car tires.
 If you’ve only got tires that are both for summer and winter and think that’s enough, you’ll be stumped with the facts that are about to go your way.

 Let’s start with the obvious: flat tires.

 Why Do Tires go Flat in Cold Weather?

 Do you have the tire cap on?
 If not, air will slowly but steadily leak.
 Plus, you’ll risk having the valve stem getting clogged with dirt, grease, or ice.

 But there might be an underlying reason for flat tire;

 During the wintertime, the air pressure in the tires tends to compress due to the drop in temperature.
 In fact, for every 10°F, the tire pressure drops by approximately 1psi (pressure per square inch).